-parallel optical engine allows a compact design for high-Aspeed data transmission.
+A parallel optical engine allows a compact design for high-speed data transmission.
 The design is enabled by readily available high-speed VCSEL arrays.
-With the use of a 12channel array operating at 10 Gb/s per channel, a parallel optical engine can deliver an aggregate bandwidth of 120 Gb/s.
+With the use of a 12-channel array operating at 10 Gb/s per channel, a parallel optical engine can deliver an aggregate bandwidth of 120 Gb/s.
 With a standard spacing of 250 μm between VCSELs, the width of a 12-channel array is only slightly over 3 mm.
 This allows the fabrication of a rather compact parallel optical engine for installation in locations where space is at a premium.
 Besides the reduced physical size, there are other advantages in using an array solution.
 For example, one can reserve 1 in 12 channels for redundancy instead of doubling the number of channels if using a single-channel VCSEL.
 This is therefore a much more efficient scheme to implement redundancy for bypassing a dead channel.
 The array scheme also reduces the service requirements by using one power supply to bias each array instead of a single power supply for each VCSEL channel.
 Additionally, the use of a fiber ribbon reduces the number of fibers to handle and moreover a fiber ribbon is less fragile than a single-channel fiber.
 These multiple advantages greatly simplify the production, testing, and installation of optical links.

-VCSEL arrays are widely used in off-detector data transmission in high-energy physics.
+VCSEL arrays are widely used in off-detector data transmission in high-energy physics [1].
 The first implementation of VCSEL arrays for on-detector application is in the optical links of the ATLAS pixel detector.
-The experience from the operation has been quite positive despite failures in the optical readout system [1].
+The experience from the operation has been quite positive.
+In particular, the failure rate of the optical links fabricated by The Ohio State University is ~0.1%.
 Modern VCSELs are humidity tolerant and hence no special precautions are needed.
-The ATLAS experiment plans to continue the use of VCSEL arrays in a new layer of the pixel detector, the insertable barrel layer (IBL), to be installed in the initial phase of the LHC luminosity upgrade.
+The ATLAS experiment plans to continue the use of VCSEL arrays in a new layer of the pixel detector, the insertable barrel layer (IBL), to be installed in the initial phase of the LHC upgrade.